Dhanush-Raj1/Data-Science-Salary-Project/README.md

 <br>

-## 🚀 Live Demo
+## 🚀 Live Application
-🌐 The application is deployed and live on Render
+🌐 The application is deployed and live
 👉 [Access the web app here](https://data-science-salary-project.onrender.com/)

 > [!NOTE]